omarx69/Pymap/README.md

 2: go to the folder of the repo "cd pynmap"

-3: install requirements.txt "pip install -r requirements.txt"
+3: run the code "python3 pymap.py"

-4: run the code "python3 pymap.py"
+good net-mapping :)